hally166/R_flowcytometry_course/README.md

 This is the the R course I have designed to help bridge the gap between the wet lab flow cytometrist and the bioinformatician.
 It is not designed as a full R course, or a full flow cytometry data analysis course.
 It is intended to open the non-programmers eyes to the world of data analysis in R.

-The course is designed to be three hours long, so the content is brief on purpose.
+The course is designed to be three hours long.

 ## Contents
 1. PDF presentation